 This means that we do not need to pay tax on ₹1,023.62 of our gains and the remaining amount of ₹8,976.38 will be taxed at the rate of 20%, since the units were held for more then 3 years.
 You can also use the capital gains statement provided by your fund house to find indexed cost and taxable gain.
 To account for these two different parts of the gain, right click the Realized Gain/Loss transaction of value ₹10,000 and select Split Transaction.
 Enter the details of the gains in two parts as shown below.

-We can now account for the taxes to be paid on the short and long term gains in Portfolios:Retirement:Cash account as shown below.
-As in the case of fixed deposit, categorizing the gains and taxes accurately will allow us to quickly verify our tax payments at any point in time.
+We can now account for the taxes to be paid on the short and long term gains, in Portfolios:Retirement:Cash account, as shown below.

-The government expects you to pay capital gains tax in the same quarter as you earn them.
-To verify this, you’re required to specify how much gain was made in each quarter when filing tax return.
+The government requires you to pay capital gains tax at the end of the quarter you made the gains.
+To verify this, you’re required to specify how much gain was made in each quarter, when filing your tax return.
 This is one area where even the capital gains statement provided by fund houses is not good enough.

 From the income statement, we can quickly verify the tax computation for each type of capital gain and enter the value from Revenues column in the ITR form.
 We can then repeat it for each quarter of the year to report quarterly gains.

 In the next post I’ll show how GnuCash can be configured to fetch mutual fund NAVs from the Internet to get real-time valuation of your portfolio.